mmistakes/minimal-mistakes/README.md

 * [Quick-start guide](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)
 * [Gemified theme](https://mmistakes.github.io/minimal-mistakes/jekyll/gemified-theme-beta/)

+## Style customisations

+I've customised CSS and text defaults here and there.

 ## Usage notes here

-Installation has followed the quick-start giude above and then the gemified version of the theme has been installed.
+Installation has followed the quick-start guide above and then the gemified version of the theme has been installed.

 * To serve the site locally, run `bundle exec jekyll serve` (runs on http://127.0.0.1:4000)
-* MathJax is used to display LateX-style maths (added in `head.html`) in `_includes`.
-Add maths into double dollars.
+* Note that if the config file is modified while you're serving the site locally, you need to restart it to see the edits

 ### Update theme

 Keep the repo up to date with new features from the upstream.
 If there's too many changed as you've been lazy and haven't updated in a while, so have way too many conflicts to be solved, the best way is create a branch updated with the minima mistakes master and apply your changes on that one.

-# Notes

-If the config file is modified while you're serving the site locally, you need to restart it.
+## On general edits

+I've modified things here and there to customise my site.
+In particular I have:
+* edited some text bits in `_data/ui-text.yml`
+* added vars in the config to aid usage (e.g., the one for the path to post images)
+* changed default paths to images

+## On the posts archive on the homepage

+I've edited the `_layouts/archive-single.html` to display the date of creation of the post in the archive list as it used to be (was removed in a more recent release).

+## On posts

+* MathJax is used to display LateX-style maths (added in `head.html`) in `_includes`.
+Add maths into double dollars.
+* There's buttons for sharing a post on socials configured in `_includes/social-share.html`: the twitter one will work fine from local as well, the Facebook and LinkedIn ones will only work when deployed

 ---